 But how important is Jesus' resurrection to our faith?
 Let's put it as plainly as Paul did in his letter to the Corinthians: If Jesus was not resurrected than we Christians are to be pitied, for we would have placed our hope and trust in a lie.
-If Jesus was not resurrected then there is no Christianity.
+We would have to grieve as those do who have no hope.
+If Jesus was not resurrected, then there is no Christianity.
 The resurrection is the evidence, the proof, on which all our claims rest.

-To grasp this we have to go back to the women who arrive and find Jesus' tomb empty on that Sunday morning in Jerusalem.
+To grasp this, we must go back to the women who arrive and find Jesus' tomb empty on that Sunday morning in Jerusalem.
 Alarmed.
 Terrified.
 Amazed.
 Afraid.
 Those are the words that Mark uses to describe the reaction of the women to the empty tomb.
 Terror?
 You can be sure.
 I'm sure that each woman would have had trouble putting her frightful surprise into words.
 Some surprises are clearly occasions for joy, others for sadness.
 But sometimes, like the women's surprise on that Sunday morning, there is only confusion and anxiety and fear.